-Besides getting high, what do you hope to get out of your vaporizer?
-Since different vaporizers suit different lifestyles, narrowing down your chosen vaporizer style further to match your needs based on how you like to consume, what you like to consume (wax, dry herb, etc.), where and when, is a key.
+Besides getting high, what do you wish to get out of your vaporizer?
+Since different vaporizers suit different lifestyles, narrowing down your chosen vaporizer style further to match your needs is key.
+Based on how you like to consume, what you like to consume (wax, dry herb, etc.), where and when all matter.

 Keep in mind, the most important thing in any vaporizers is the process of extracting the major Cannabinoid components (THC and CBD).
-This process is directly related multiple factors, the heating design, how the airflow is constructed in the vaporizer bowl and heat distribution.
+This process is directly related to multiple factors: the heating design, how the airflow is constructed in the vaporizer bowl, and heat distribution.
 With that said, don't rely on the vaporizer specifications, try to look more into people's reviews and what they think.

-If you're interested in a portable vaporizer, there are few features that you'd want to consider, keep in mind though the level of importance of every feature may vary from a person to another based on her or his needs.
-Personally, I started with just wanting something portable and discrete and at the same time powerful.
+If you're interested in a portable vaporizer, there are few features that you'd want to consider.
+Keep in mind, though, the level of importance of every feature may vary from person-to-person based on their needs.
+Personally, I started with just wanting something portable and discrete, and at the same time powerful.
 There are literally hundreds of different devices that are called "portable" and are quite "discrete," but not necessarily powerful.

-Here are what you need to consider in a portable vaporizer:
+Here is what you need to consider in a portable vaporizer:

 Other considerations you may want to look at:

-Here is list the most discreet portable dry herb vaporizers and vape pens in the market.
+Here is a list of the most discreet portable dry herb vaporizers and vape pens in the market currently.
 They provide a quick and easy hit without attracting the stares of passersby, so you can consume your cannabis products in peace.
 BUT still look over your shoulders before you take a hit.
 We don't condone illegal activities, but smoking weed in public is still illegal even in those states where it's recreationally legal.

 Honestly, the bigger the vaporizer is, the harder it hits.
-So if discretion and portability are not a concern, or you’re looking for a device for home use that has more power, a better quality vape, and can become your primary consumption tool, a desktop vaporizer would be a better choice.
-Most of the desktop vaporizers need to be plugged into the wall, and that provide them a stable power supply, which makes those devices, comparing to their portable cousins, powerful and consistent when it comes to vapor quality and performance.
-Also it's a lot more suitable to longer sessions and to be shared with a group of people; like a hookah.
+So if discretion and portability are not a concern, or you’re looking for a device for home use that has more power for a better quality vape to be your primary consumption tool, a desktop vaporizer would be a better choice.
+Almost all of the desktop vaporizers need to be plugged into the wall, which to their portable cousins, powerful and consistent when it comes to vapor quality and performance.
+It is also a lot more suitable for longer sessions and to be shared with a group of people, hookah-style..

-Because of the big size, desktop vaporizer manufacturers were able to pack them up with a variety of complex features that so hard to fit in a portable vape, therefore, desktop vaporizers are irresistible for stoners who're looking for a stationary device for smoking weed.
+Because of the big size, desktop vaporizer manufacturers were able to pack them with a variety of complex features that is hard to fit in a portable vape, therefore, desktop vaporizers are irresistible for stoners who're looking for a stationary device for smoking weed.

-When it comes to cost, desktop vaporizers are usually much more expensive than portable units.
+When it comes to cost, desktop vaporizers are usually more expensive than their portable counterparts.

-There are two main styles for a desktop vaporizer, a Whip Style vaporizer and a Forced Air style?
+There are two main styles for a desktop vaporizer, a Whip Style vaporizer and Forced Air style.
 What’s the difference you ask?
 Well…